- Men's Grooming

 5. Put down the aftershave!

 Forget the instruction implicit in the name.
 These alcohol- and fragrance-packed blends are just about the worst thing to spray onto skin that’s still recovering from low-key trauma.
-Which is not to say you shouldn’t wear some of your favourite scents but rather that you should hold off on applying them immediately afterwards.
+Which is not to say you shouldn’t wear some of your favourite fragrances but rather that you should hold off on applying them immediately afterwards.